dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 Kibana container will be running at port number `5701` of host machine.
 You can browse at `http://localhost:5701/`

-Here is the full `docker-compose.yml` file.
+Once everything is setup, youre full `docker-compose.yml` file will look like:

 ```js
 version: '3.7'